aionrobotics/docs/docs/q-775-spyder-operation.rst

   .. warning:: Never change vehicle parameters unless you are fully aware of their function and consequences!

-  .. tip:: In case of sudden irratic or unintended behavior, always be prepared to change the flight mode to **ALTIDUDE HOLD** to manually take control of the aircraft.
+  .. tip:: In case of sudden erratic or unintended behavior, always be prepared to change the flight mode to **ALTIDUDE HOLD** to manually take control of the aircraft.
 This mode does not rely on GPS or the onboard Compass.

   4.1 Always perform a `[Pre-Flight Check] <https://docs.aionrobotics.com/en/dev/q-775-spyder-pre-flight-checklist.html>`_